 Rocket Homes is a broker referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to Rocket Homes, their information is shared in exchange for blanket referral fees with real estate agents in a process known as a blind match.

-Yes and No. Rocket Homes revenue comes from undisclosed referral fees.
-Blanket referral fees set by such networks range anywhere between 30%-40% of the entire agent's commission.
+No. Rocket Homes is a consumer allocation scheme between licensed real estate brokers that increases broker commissions and limits consumer choices.
+Rocket Homes' revenue comes from undisclosed referral fees.
+Blanket referral fees set by such networks range anywhere between 30%-40% of the entire broker's commission.
 Rocket Homes is a pay-to-play scheme that offers biased matches for financial gain.
-The main qualification for real estate agents who participate with Rocket Homes is their willingness to pay a referral fee.
+The main qualification for real estate brokers who participate with Rocket Homes brokerage is their willingness to pay a referral fee.

 Rocket Homes directly competes with several broker-to-broker blanket referral fee schemes, including Zillow Flex, Realtor.com Opcity, Redfin Partner Program, Opendoor Brokerage, OJO Labs, Better Real Estate, mellohome, Sold.com, Xome, HomeLight, LemonBrew, Radius Agent, ReferralExchange, Nobul, NAEBA, agentpronto, effectiveagents, topagentsranked, myagentfinder, UpNest, Clever Real Estate, and others.